 - 1.2.1 Child is deemed to include a ward of the Superintendent of Child Welfare, or a child of a spouse. - 1.2.2 Consultation is defined as meaningful and in-depth discussion by the Parties, including during all stages of any planning process, and full disclosure of all information and access to all documentation as it becomes available.
 Within ten (10) working days, a written record of the meetings of consultation will be agreed upon and this record of the meeting(s) of consultation shall be signed by the parties and copies provided.
 Both parties will have the right to include written unedited submissions without penalty.
 Without such a written record of consultation, consultation shall be considered not to have happened in accordance with the Collective Agreement. - 1.2.3 Day of Rest in relation to an employee, means a day other than a holiday on which an employee is not ordinarily required to perform the duties of his/her position.
-This does not include employees on a leave of absence. - 1.2.4 One (1) section is forty-five (45) hours of class contact or one hundred and forty (140) hours of practicum. - 1.2.5 A semester is fifteen (15) weeks of scheduled class contact.
-For an instructor whose workload includes practicum sections, the length of the two semesters (2) may be extended over a period not exceeding forty (40) weeks. - 1.2.6 Relocation refers to the movement of an employee from one geographic location to another.
+This does not include employees on a leave of absence. - 1.2.4 One (1) section is forty-five (45) hours of class contact or one hundred and forty (140) hours of practicum.

+- 1.2.5 A semester is fifteen (15) weeks of scheduled class contact.
+For an instructor whose workload includes practicum sections, the length of the two (2) semesters may be extended over a period not exceeding forty (40) weeks. - 1.2.6 Relocation refers to the movement of an employee from one (1) geographic location to another. - 1.2.7 The academic year is September to August, see Article 15.1.4. - 1.2.8 The annual workload is the workload over an academic year. - 1.2.9 Release Time shall be calculated over an academic year.

-\ 1.3 Term of the Agreement
+1.3 Term of the Agreement

-This Agreement shall be binding and remain in full force and effect to March 31, 2001.
+This Agreement shall be binding and remain in full force and effect from April 1, 2014 to March 31, 2019 inclusive.
 Thereafter, if no agreement is reached at the expiration of the Agreement, the Agreement shall remain in force until a new Agreement is entered into, or until commencement of a strike or lockout.
-Where a specific end date or duration is stated in a Clause, such date or duration shall take precedence over this clause.
+Where a specific end date or duration is stated in an article of the agreement, such date or duration shall take precedence over this article.